Bryan Adams: Benefit concerts and humanitarian awards

 On April 24, 1993, he participated in the benefit concert Farm Aid at the Jack Trice Stadium in Ames.

-On December 10, 1997, Adams took part in a concert called "A Gift of Song", in celebration of the US Committee for UNICEF 50th Anniversary, held at the Z-100 Jingle Ball Madison Square Garden in New York City.
+On December 10, 1997, Adams took part in a concert called "A Gift of Song", in celebration of the U.S. Committee for UNICEF 50th Anniversary, held at the Z-100 Jingle Ball Madison Square Garden in New York City.

 On January 29, 2005, Adams was one of 150 performers at "Canada for Asia", a CBC benefit concert in Toronto for victims of the 2004 Indian Ocean earthquake; the concert raised $4 million.

 In July 2005, Adams played at Live 8 concert, Barrie, Ontario, to raise awareness about poverty.

 In September 2005, he performed in Qatar to benefit "Reach Out To Asia" benefiting the underprovided in Asia and those affected by the 2004 Indian Ocean earthquake.
 Adams organized a charity auction of a white Fender Stratocaster guitar signed by himself as well as other prominent guitarists including Mick Jagger, Keith Richards, Eric Clapton, Brian May, Jeff Beck, Pete Townshend, Liam Gallagher, and Noel Gallagher.
 The guitar raised US$2.8 million, also benefiting "Reach Out To Asia", and thus set a record as the world's costliest guitar.

-Through the Rock by the River concert, held on May 25, 2005, Adams raised £1.3M with cousin Johnny Armitage, for the Royal Marsden Hospital in London.
+Through the Rock by the River concert, held on May 25, 2005, Adams raised £1.3m with cousin Johnny Armitage, for the Royal Marsden Hospital in London.

 In June 2008, he offered individuals from the public the chance to bid to sing with him live in concert at three different charity auctions in London.
 Over £50,000 was raised with money going to the NSPCC, Children in Need, and the University College Hospital.
 On February 28, 2008, he appeared in One Night Live at the Air Canada Centre in Toronto with Josh Groban, Sarah McLachlan, Jann Arden, and RyanDan in aid of the Sunnybrook Hospital Women and Babies Program.